ciaraosull/project-5-time-hoppers/README.md

 ## Testing

-During development errors or warnings were fixed as they appeared such as indentation errors, lines too long, or extra space issues.
+During development, using flake8, errors or warnings were fixed as they appeared such as indentation errors, lines too long, or extra space issues.
 This helped keep the code clean and readable so other errors or bugs that arose were identified more easily.
+Django automaticlaly created code with lines too long, such as those in the settings.py were not altered.
+Any unnecessary Django automatically created folders and files were also deleted to keep the file system clear and easy to navigate.

 Google Chrome's built-in Developer Tool was used to inspect page elements throughout the build and helped debug issues within the HTML code and CSS styles.